fiatjaf/lightningd-gjson-rpc/cmd/webhook/README.md

 This plugin sends a webhook to any URL when a payment is received, sent or forwarded.
 It supports filtering just some of these events and dispatching the webhooks to multiple URLs (each can have its own filtering policies).

+It supports [all of the notification types lightningd produces](https://lightning.readthedocs.io/PLUGINS.html#notification-types).
+However, by default it will only dispatch `invoice_payment` and `sendpay_success`.
+The others are available only if you specify them explicitly in the URL querystring (see below).

-The payload for each webhook is the _inner object_ of https://lightning.readthedocs.io/PLUGINS.html#invoice-payment, https://lightning.readthedocs.io/PLUGINS.html#sendpay-success and https://lightning.readthedocs.io/PLUGINS.html#forward-event, depending on the kind of event.
+The payload sent for each webhook is the _inner object_ of the payload given by lightningd.
+For example, for `invoice_payment` it will be `{"label": "unique-label-for-invoice", "preimage": "0000000000000000000000000000000000000000000000000000000000000000", "msat": "10000msat" }`.

 ## How to install